Global0Silver/twitch-drops-script/README.md

 Python script
-Only checks if the given streamer is live watches the stream for 2 hours
+Only checks if the given streamer is live watches the stream for 2 hours.
+Very basic